bhushantbn/job_schedular/README.md

 - **Daily Job Search**: Automatically searches for jobs on RapidAPI based on a predefined list of roles and locations, and sends a summary email.
 - **Daily Interview Questions**: Generates a set of interview questions and answers for a Senior QA role using the Gemini API and sends them to your email.
-- **Selenium Web Automation**: A collection of scripts demonstrating various web automation tasks using the Selenium framework.
 - **GitHub Actions Integration**: The job search and interview question scripts are configured to run on a schedule using GitHub Actions.

 ---